akaissi94/API-Data-Retrieval/README.md

 ## Running the application

+- "npm install" inside:

-- "npm install" inside "Api-Data-Retrieval" folder
+  - "Api-Data-Retrieval" folder if you do git clone
+  - "Api-Data-Retrieval-master" folder if you download as zip

 - "npm start" (starts on port 3000)